Your cart is currently empty.

 This article will explore why some pregnant women experience breakouts, and how it can be treated while keeping the growing baby safe.

-Hormonal imbalances can cause an excess of sebum production, which clogs the skin and causes oily skin and blemishes.
+Hormonal imbalances can cause an excess of sebum production, which clogs the skin and causes acne.

 There are many hormones that are shifting and changing at various stages throughout pregnancy, and it is not known exactly which hormones are the definite cause of breakouts during this time.